dubhue/suno-archive/README.md

 - Partial downloads are automatically re-downloaded and overwritten on the next run
 - No risk of corrupted files - you always get complete audio files

+**Full Sync Mode:**
+- Disables smart pagination and fetches all pages from Suno
+- Automatically enabled on first run (empty database)
+- Can be manually enabled via checkbox in the UI or `fullSync: true` in the API
+- Use this after an interrupted run to ensure your entire library is captured
+- Prevents missing songs that might be beyond the early-stop threshold

 **Example Scenario:**
-1. First run: Downloads 1000 songs (all pages fetched, each saved to DB immediately)
+1. First run: Downloads 1000 songs (full sync mode auto-enabled, all pages fetched, each saved to DB immediately)
 2. Create 5 new songs on Suno
-3. Second run: Fetches only first 2 pages (~4 seconds), downloads 5 new songs
+3. Second run: Smart pagination fetches only first 2 pages (~4 seconds), downloads 5 new songs
 4. Job interrupted after downloading 3/5 songs → **Database has all 1003 songs (1000 old + 3 new)**
-5. Third run: Fetches first 2 pages, smart pagination detects 1003 existing songs, downloads only remaining 2 new songs
+5. Third run (full sync enabled): Fetches all pages to be safe, downloads remaining 2 new songs

 ## Architecture